Lolsel, California

-Lolsel (also, Lol-sel, Lold-la, and Loldlas) is a former Wintun settlement in Lake County, California.
+Lolsel (also, Lol-sel, Lold-la, and Loldlas) is a former Wintun settlement in Lake County, California, United States.
 It was located east of Clear Lake in Long Valley; its precise location is unknown.
 The name Lol-sel means "tobacco people", for the residents of the area that was called Lold-la, "tobacco place".
 The Lolsel village numbered about one hundred people in the nineteenth century.